yuriportfolio/Aku-blog/pages/blog/2019-12-14-princess-mononoke.md

   - spiritual practice
 draft: false
 ---
+\*﻿The task was to write up to ten generalized predictions based on different card combinations, with a short, effective lead for the NFT project.
+Here are several examples based on the Tarot card meaning.

-Do you believe in the power of Tarot cards?
+### Do you believe in the power of Tarot cards?

 The Tarot cards are a symbol of the past, present, and future.
 They have been used as tools of divination and guidance for centuries.
 “The Eternal Journey” is a kit of design Tarot cards that goes together with a personal prediction.
 It's an easy way to get started in the world of tarot and it's a great gift for someone who is interested in this spiritual practice.